Testing the Spirits

 Hi there, I closed the comments section under the Kobus articles because I was being bombarded by this followers with the same garbage day in and day out.
 I am going to put up a new article soon.
 Watch this space – I know for a fact that Kobus van Rensburg does. – http://www.discerningtheworld.com/2011/12/13/kobus-van-rensburg-lied-about-his-healing-multiple-times/

-You make some claims such as “Some of those who pose as great spiritual leaders are not even saved and only maintain a form of godliness”, yet nothing is quantified?
+You make some claims such as “Many who call themselves Christians and pose as great spiritual leaders are not saved and only have a form of godliness, but deny God’s power”, yet nothing is quantified?
 Is it EVERY great Spiritual leader?
 Only those spiritual leaders who are not writing a critique of other spiritual leaders?

 Is there a difference between being in error vs. sending people to Hell by their false teachings?